KostyaShey/myCryptoBot/README.md

   - $ flask coinmarketcap_api fetch
   - $ flask telegram_notifier check

-You can use this command to turn sleepmode on and off: flask telegram_notifier sleepmode
+Use this command to turn sleepmode on and off: flask telegram_notifier sleepmode
 Arguments: 'on' and 'off'

+Use this command to configure the notification threshold: flask telegram_notifier threshold